Edjchg/Python_REST_API_tutorial/README.md

 |:--:|
 |**Figure 6**: The API response after requesting to add a new book.|

-And finally, let's change the title of the last book we added, as you can see, in the last result our book id is '3' so you have to type the next URL to create the request:
+And finally, let's change the title of the last book we added, by creating a **PUT** request, as you can see, in the last result our book id is '3' so you have to type the next URL to create the request:

 ```sh